pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 ![Webhook integration response]({filename}/images/slack-lumbergh-webhook-working.png)

 The problem is that you still need to have a public IP address.
-Let's solve this problem using Heroku.
+Let's solve this problem with Heroku.

 ### Deploying on Heroku